 PowerBoard Is For Everybody

 An organisation is not made of just the developers.
 There are managers, CFOs, CXOs and of course, the CEO.
 Now, these people might not have the necessary expertise to control and manage each aspect of the cloud platform.
 But they need to stay updated with the cost situation of the company.
-They are not interested in configuring tags in AWS or managing hierarchies in Azure.
+They are not interested in managing hierarchies in Azure.
 With PowerBoard’s simplified yet detailed cost analysis, these executives can easily get to know everything related to cloud cost.